 Record 'M' for male and 'F' for female.
 DO NOT ask the respondent even if uncertain.
 Use your best judgement.
-However, it is appropriate to ask the respondent the sex of other members of the household.
+However, it is appropriate to ask the respondent the gender of other members of the household.
+An example is "Turning to the next person in the household.
+Who would that be?"
+Answer: My roommate.
+Then "Would your roommate be male or female?
+Code 'R' for refused/don't know.